opsteady/opsteady/docs/opsteady/management-setup.md

 ## 03 Seed Vault with management configuration

 Before we can start using the CLI to manage our management environment we need to seed the Vault with our configuration data.
 For each of the components (management infra, vault infra and vault config) you have created a `$COMPONENT.fvars.json` file that contains the settings for Terraform.
 This information now needs to be stored in Vault.
-Please review the contents of the `tfvars.json` files in the `management/defaults` folder and make the adjustments you want (e.g. remove your IP from the key vault whitelist in infra).
+Please review the contents of the `tfvars.json` files in the `management/defaults` folder and make the adjustments you want.

 ```
 # Make sure that we are in the root of the repository